 For more information about side effects and what to expect after your vaccination, go to:

 No. None of the vaccines currently approved in Australia contain a live virus that can cause COVID-19 vaccine.
 It cannot make you sick with COVID-19.

-RANZCOG and ATAGI recommend that pregnant women are routinely offered the PFIZER COVID-19 vaccine at any stage of pregnancy.
+RANZCOG and ATAGI recommend that pregnant women are routinely offered the PFIZER or MODERNA COVID-19 vaccine at any stage of pregnancy.
 This is because the risk of severe outcomes from COVID-19 is significantly higher for pregnant women and their unborn baby.
 Talk to your doctor for more information and to discuss the timing of the vaccination with any other vaccines you may require.

 For more information, go to:

 All people in Australia aged 5 and over are eligible for the COVID-19 vaccine.
 The TGA has provisionally approved the use of the Pfizer COVID-19 vaccine for ages 5-11 years (at a smaller dose) and Pfizer or Moderna COVID-19 vaccine for adolescents aged 6 to 11 years.

 Please note, our pharmacy will not be able to vaccinate this age group.